1. Overview

 The CCM Editor distinguishes between both time series variants when entering data.
 Therefore, already when creating a new climate dataset, the setting must be made whether it is an annual dataset or a flexible time grid.

-However, one can quite easily transfer the data from an hourly annual dataset to a flexible time grid by copying the data series to a spreadsheet, creating a new climate dataset, and copying the data back again (see copy to clipboard and back).
+The choice between hourly annual data and flexible time grid can only be selected when creating a new climate data set.
+A subsequent changeover is not possible.
+However, one can quite easily transfer the data from an hourly annual dataset to a flexible time grid by copying the data series to a spreadsheet, creating a new climate dataset, and copying the data back again (see copy to clipboard and back). |

 4. Editing climate data